fmotalleb/junction/README.md

     - Default: `24h` (or `TIMEOUT` environment variable)
     - Format: Go duration syntax (e.g., `"50s"`, `"5h3m15s"`)

+  - **`features`** (optional):
+    List of feature flags that enable routing-specific behavior.

+    - `http-header`:
+      - `flexible-port`: Allows per-request port override using the `Junction-Port` HTTP header.
+        If the header is missing or empty, the `to` value (or the router default) is used.
+    - Other routers currently ignore feature flags (unknown features are ignored with a warning).

   - **`block_list`** (optional) [only when using sni,http-header]:
     List of hostnames/patterns to block.
     - Supports wildcards (e.g., `"*.example.com"`, `"glob:*.example.com"`)